allure-framework/allurectl/cookbook.md

 ### How to

-The information on the entities created on Allure TestOps side can be placed (and subsequently used) by invoking of the following sequence of the commands:
+The information on the entities created on Allure TestOps side can be placed to the environment variables and then used by invoking of the following sequence of the commands:

 ```shell
 #define env vars